-When people go shopping for a suitable DVR for their surveillance system, they often wonder about various features and how they might apply to their situation.
-Sometimes they know what features they’re looking for, while other times, they aren’t always aware of the more common features available to them.
-So to help set things on an even footing, this article will provide some information about the more commonly used, wanted, and available features that most DVRs have.
+When people shop for a suitable DVR for their surveillance system, they often wonder about various features and how they might apply to their situation.
+Sometimes, they know what features they’re looking for, while other times, they aren’t always aware of the more common features.
+So, to help set things on an even footing, this article will provide information about the more commonly used, wanted, and available features that most DVRs have.

 Motion Detection

-This feature is almost as old as the DVR itself, and it is one of, if not the most commonly requested feature out there.
-Motion detection is simply the ability to have your DVR trigger its recording functionality whenever there is apparent motion on the screen within the video feed.
+This feature is almost as old as the DVR itself, and it is one of, if not the most commonly requested feature.
+Motion detection simply allows your DVR to trigger its recording functionality whenever there is apparent motion on the screen within the video feed.

 This feature is extremely beneficial for several reasons.
-Still, the number one reason is to prevent having erroneous video files that clog up your system and make it much harder to locate particular video segments.
+Still, the number one reason is to prevent erroneous video files from clogging up your system and making it much harder to locate particular video segments.
 This is especially true if you’re unsure of the exact time an incident might have occurred, as you will then have to search the hours of constantly recorded footage.
-Sub-Features that help regulate and add to this main feature often include motion sensitivity and image masking.
+Sub-features that help regulate and add to this main feature often include motion sensitivity and image masking.

 Related Articles :